 - Professional design: Low ductility static rope can reduce the security risks caused by the extension of the rope,...

 The Xben is another great workhorse rope for beginners.
 Weighing 64 grams per meter, the Eliminator features a low impact force as well as a low static elongation.
 Designed for the serious climber who wants a lighter 10.2mm rope, the Eliminator seems to be a favorite of beginners based on the reviews.
 Customers looking for a first rope that they can call sturdy and trustworthy will find it in the Eliminator.

 It rates as best for beginners due to its durability and reliability, which is vital for new climbers.
 With an International Climbing and Mountaineering Federation (UIAA) fall rating of 8, the Eliminator rates as high as any other rope on the list.
 It clips easily and works with all belay devices and locking carabiners.
 What else makes the Eliminator a beginner favorite?
 The price.
 It comes in at a price as low as some of the much thinner ropes represented here.
-Online prices at the time of this writing were between $ and $$.

 Even though it appears on this list as best for beginners, climbers of all skills will appreciate the features of the Eliminator.
 All climbers appreciate additional safety in their ropes.
 The only downside was that the Eliminator has no half-way point marker.
 Being a rope for beginners, one would think that a half-way marker of some kind would have been a welcome feature.
 They're a critical feature for rappelling.